News from the AEB Division

 February 22, 2024

-A recent study by UMR CBGP reveals a new role for microbiota in fruit flies, in particular Drosophila suzukii, a pest of soft fruit crops.
-Researchers have discovered that D. suzukii females avoid laying eggs in fruit where D. melanogaster larvae are present, attracted by their microbiota.
-This discovery opens up prospects for crop protection against D. suzukii by exploiting egg-laying avoidance behavior based on the detection of other species' microbiota.
+A recent study by the CBGP joint research unit reveals a new role for microbiota in fruit flies, particularly Drosophila suzukii, which is harmful to red fruit crops.
+Researchers have discovered that female D. suzukii avoid laying eggs in fruit containing D. melanogaster larvae, attracted by their microbiota.
+This discovery opens up new possibilities for protecting crops against D. suzukii by exploiting their egg-laying avoidance behavior based on the detection of other species' microbiota.

 February 21, 2024